 The following guide is intended for information purposes only.
 We recommend seeking professional advice before attempting any rehabilitation.

-The aim of rehabilitation of hip bursitis is is to reduce pain and inflammation on the hip, identify possible causes and return to full fitness.
-The most common causes are overpronation of the feet, weak hip abductors and tight muscles particularly buttock muscles.
+The aim of rehabilitation of hip bursitis is to reduce pain and inflammation in the hip, identify possible causes and return to full fitness.
+The most common causes are overpronation of the feet, weak hip abductors and tight muscles, particularly buttock muscles.

 Reducing pain and inflammation

 Rest is also an important element for reducing pain.
-Continuing to train with an inflamed bursa may make it worse and will most likely stop it healing.
-A chronic or long term injury is always more difficult to cure than a recent one so rest now to avoid being out for longer later.
+Continuing to train with an inflamed bursa may make it worse and will most likely stop it from healing.
+A chronic or long-term injury is always more difficult to cure than a recent one so rest now to avoid being out for longer later.

-If over pronation or rolling in of the foot is a problem then this can be corrected with Orthotic insoles.
-See a podiatrist or other medical professional who specializes in foot biomechanics for an accurate diagnosis and best results.
-Off the shelf Orthotic insoles are also available and suitable for most patients
+If overpronation or rolling in of the foot is a problem then this can be corrected with Orthotic insoles.
+See a podiatrist or other medical professional who specializes in foot biomechanics for an accurate diagnosis and the best results.
+Off-the-shelf orthotic insoles are also available and suitable for most patients